40 Best Things to Do in St. Louis, MO

 This park was built in 1971 and had eight themed locations, including the Studio backlot, DC comic plaza, and a French-themed Chouteau market.

-After a tiring yet fulfilling day, you can calm your hunger pangs by visiting the Mooseburger lodge or Primo’s pizzeria, among many others.
+After a tiring yet fulfilling day, we calmed our hunger pangs by visiting the Mooseburger lodge.

 See the Nature at Missouri Botanical Garden